rerun1/places1-26-20/README.md

 <br>

 ## Description
-Website that displays a list of places with details on what was done there
+Website that keeps track of all the places you've been.
+Each destination is an object with multiple properties, like location, activities, time of year to visit or do activities.
+Places displayed as user enters, properties displayed when a user clicks on a place's name.

+eg:

+user input: place, activity and season.
+output: place name listed, with instructions to click on place to show details.

+user input: clicks on place name in main ul list.
+output: place details listed to left with close x to hide details
 <br>

 ## Objectives
-- [ ] Complete above Description
+- [ x ] Complete above Description

 <br>